What is Orton-Gillingham?

 What is Reading Therapy?

 Reading Therapy is intensive, individualized, potentially long-term remediation.
-The focus is building fundamental skills: phonemic awareness, phonics, vocabulary, fluency and comprehension.
+The focus is on building fundamental skills: phonemic awareness, phonics, vocabulary, fluency, and comprehension.

 Do you work with students online?

-Yes, we can connect with a student via Zoom.
+Yes, we can connect with a student using Zoom.
+There are system requirements to use Zoom for a session.

 How is progress measured?